EWLA/ewla.github.io/pages/audio.md

 1. See the new settings reflected ([Image](uploads/images/IMG_0928.JPG))

 ### Storing

+For balances we will have frequently or are incredibly tricky to get, we will store them away for use layer.
+Typically, this won't be very often.

 1. Select the channel you want to save settings of ([Image](uploads/images/IMG_0910.JPG))
 1. Select the library (with the FN button) ([Image](uploads/images/IMG_0912.JPG))
 1. Select the `Store New` button in the bottom of the channel library ([Image](uploads/images/IMG_0916.JPG))